plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 # The Test

 So the test was this.
-Sit in Seattle, post a plnkx note to Spain, and have some one stumble upon it, real-time, in Spain.
+Sit in Seattle, post a plnkx note to Spain, and wait for someone stumble upon it, real-time, in Spain.
 If it works, then that's timely information at your fingertips.

 # The Note